 In November 2015, NC Governor Pat McCrory announced that new budget guidelines, including the stopping of future transfers from the transportation budget to the general fund, would create increased funding for NCDOT highway projects.
 NCDOT released a list of new projects that would be funded with the additional revenue, if approved by the Board of Transportation in the 2016-2025 STIP, as well as designating funds to specific projects like completing the I-74 Segment of the Winston-Salem Beltway (see I-74 Segment 4).
 According to this list, a new STIP project that would upgrade US 74 to Interstate Standards from the Rockingham Bypass to the currently signed section of I-74 in Robeson County, including the Laurinburg Bypass would start in 2022.6 The Board approved the funding at their January 2016 meeting and the revised STIP document now lists Project I-5899, with the upgrade of US 74 from the Rockingham Bypass to the Laurinburg Bypass, as the first part of the project.
 It will be a design-build contract with an estimated cost of $86.9 million and a completion date of 2025.7 It was assumed that the reconstruction of the Laurinburg Bypass would then start after the first part was complete, sometime around 2025.
-However, in January 2017 NCDOT issued its new Draft 2017-2027.
+However, in January 2017 NCDOT issued its new Draft 2017-2027 STIP.
 There was no longer any mention of Project I-5899.
-In its place was simply an entry for a Feasibility Study (No. FS-1508A) for the upgrading of US 74 in Richmond, Scotland and Robeson Counties to Interstate Standards for the 23.4 miles from the eastern end of the Rockingham Bypass to the start of I-74 in Robeson County.8 While there was nothing in that document that stated why funding for the I-74 project was taken away, an entry in another publication that explained differences between the Final 2015-2026 STIP and the new one stated that the P 4.0, or prioritization, scoring was too low.9 The project therefore can not start now until after 2027.
+In its place was simply an entry for a Feasibility Study (No. FS-1508A) for the upgrading of US 74 in Richmond, Scotland and Robeson Counties to Interstate Standards for the 23.4 miles from the eastern end of the Rockingham Bypass to the start of I-74 in Robeson County.8 While there was nothing in that document that stated why funding for the I-74 project was taken away, an entry in another publication that explained differences between the Final 2015-2026 STIP and the new one stated that the P 4.0, or prioritization, scoring was too low.9 A similar process occurred during the evaluation of projects for the 2020-2029 STIP.
+When the draft of that document was released in January 2019, the only upgrade project mentioned was for US 74 between Rockingham and US 74 West of Laurinburg, the Bypass project was not included again.
+The project therefore is now not scheduled to start now until after 2029.10

 Changed Numbers for Exits along the Laurinburg-Maxton Bypass (West